Creating Oil-Free Economies (not relying on others)

 Fortunately, it looks like the proposed Rosebank new oil and gas field in the North Sea (near the Shetland Islands) is now not going ahead, due to a change of government.
 It would have kept us locked into fossil fuels for decades.

+- Drive and fly less.
 Driving cars and flying aeroplanes are two of the world’s biggest users of oil.
-If you are not planning on going car-free (and never flying again), read tips to be a greener driver and airport traveller.
+If you are not planning on going car-free (and never flying again), just drive and fly less.

+- Switch to Natural Fabrics.
 When you replace clothing, switch to organic cotton, hemp or linen fabrics (synthetic fabrics like nylon and polyester are made from oil).
-Launder these (and fabrics made from recycled plastic bottles) in a microplastic catcher, to stop fibres escaping the washing machine, into the sea.

 What We Can Learn from Alaska’s Oil Spill